How Do You Know You're in Labour? Signs to Look Out For.

 How Will I Know I’m in Labour?

 Clearly what you feel can depend upon the type of birth that you are having, the support that surrounds you, the knowledge that you have and how you are feeling.
-Physiological labour will feel very different to induced labour.
+Physiological labour will feel very different to an induced labour.

 Your early labour may feel a bit like period pain or an upset stomach.
 It might have been building so slowly that it might have taken you a little while to realise what is going on.
 This early phase can be minimal or quite powerful.
 It can last hours or it can last for days.